stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 We could explore an alternative syntax that allows test inputs to be defined separately from the test.

-## Integration of custom tests
+## Integration of custom assertions

-The current proposal for custom tests is pretty bare bones.
+The current proposal for custom assertions is pretty bare bones.
 This allows for a great deal of flexibility at very little implementation complexity, but we may want to offer tighter integration in the future.
 Maybe instead of invoking plain executables, we could integrate Python in some way?
 Calling out Python explicitly, as it is a popular (particularly among bioinformaticians) and flexible language.
 However environment management with Python dependencies can be a bit of a nightmare, and I'm not really sure of an ergonomic way we could integrate that.

 ## E2E testing